-- The wedding coordinator provides the license to you immediately after the ceremony, no transportation is required.
+- The wedding coordinator provides the license to you immediately after the ceremony, no transportation required.

-If my name is different from my passport and birth certificate will this present a problem?
+If my name is different from the passport and birth certificate will this present problem?

-- Yes, in order for the documents to be finalized and legal in Mexico, there must be documentation for differing names in order to get married (i.e. divorce, birth certificates, or passport amended, etc).
+- Yes, in order for the documents to be finalized and legal in Mexico, there must be proof for different names in order to get married (ie. divorce, birth certificates, etc).

 Will the judge perform the ceremony if all of our documents are not in order?
 Are there any exceptions?

-Can you make an internet webcam available during the ceremony?
+Can you make a webcam available during the ceremony?

 - Plans are currently underway to have webcams available for our wedding ceremonies.
 Please contact the wedding coordinator for details.

 - If you choose a photographer provided by our wedding coordinator, expect to receive your photos and photo album the day after the ceremony.
-Depending on the package chosen, your images will be presented on DVD or in a lovely album that also includes the negatives.
+Depending on the package chosen, your images will appear on DVD or in a lovely album that also includes the digital files.

 What type of Internet access is available at your property?

-- Every resort offers wireless internet access in the lobby for a charge.
-In-room internet access varies by resort.
+- Every resort offers wireless internet access in the lobby for a charge, but internet access in the rooms varies by resort.

-Do you have a special honeymoon suite?
-Can you show us what it looks like?
+Do you have a dedicated honeymoon suite?
+Can you show me what it looks like?